swissmanu/mse-thesis/content/content.md

 The Functional (FP) and the Data-Flow Programming (DFP) paradigm belong to the family of declarative languages.

 FP languages (e.g., Haskell or Erlang) are based on the concept of expression evaluation: Flow control statements are replaced with recursive function calls and conditional expressions [@Hudak_1989].
 Thus, a program's outcome results from its complete evaluation rather than its implicit state.
-With DFP, programs are modeled as a directed graph where a node represents an instruction of the program.
+With DFP, programs are modeled as directed graphs where a node represents an instruction of the program.
 The graph's edges describe how the data flows between its nodes [@Johnston_Hanna_Millar_2004].
-Examples for DFP can be found in visual programming environments like Node-RED^[https://nodered.org/].
+Contemporary examples for DFP can be found in visual programming environments like Node-RED^[https://nodered.org/].

 Reactive Programming (RP) combines FP and DFP.
 Software engineers describe time-changing values and how they depend on each other [@Salvaneschi_Mezini_2016], i.e., a data-flow graph, using a Domain Specific Language (DSL).
-A runtime environment interprets the graph description and establishes a deterministic system state [@Bainomugisha_Carreton_Cutsem_Mostinckx_Meuter_2013] by executing necessary computations and propagating values through the data-flow graph [@Alabor_Stolze_2020].
+A runtime environment interprets the graph description and establishes a deterministic system state [@Bainomugisha_Carreton_Cutsem_Mostinckx_Meuter_2013] by executing necessary (re-)computations [@Alabor_Stolze_2020].
 RP is usually not part of programming languages themselves.
 Instead, libraries and language extensions (e.g., Reactive for Haskell [@Elliott_2009] or REScala for Scala [@Salvaneschi_Hintz_Mezini_2014]) provide RP features to their respective host programming language.

 ## Reactive Programming with RxJS

 RxJS provides RP features for JavaScript and TypeScript.
 It is an implementation of the ReactiveX API specification, where the *Observable*, "[..] a combination of the best ideas from the Observer pattern, the Iterator pattern, and functional programming" [@reactivex], is the core concept.

-Similar to the observer in the Observer pattern [@gof], an RxJS observer subscribes and consumes events emitted from an *Observable*:
+Like the observer in the Observer pattern [@gof] subscribes to the notifications of a subject, subscribes an RxJS observer to the events of an observable.
+Observables *emit* the following three events:

 1. A `next` event carries a produced value, e.g., the result of an HTTP request
 2. The `complete` event indicates that the observable finished its processing and will not emit any other events in the future